 It’s nice to work with friends, so if you’re allowed to choose your own group, pick people who you get along with.
-It’s also good to work in a group with a mix of local and international students.
-Local students are likely to be used to doing group work, and they can help you out.
+On the other hand, it’s just as important to choose teammates who are committed and have complementary skills.
 Once you have your group, get to know everyone in it.
 Becoming friends will help you to deal with any obstacles that arise during the assignment.

 Sometimes conflict will arise within groups.
 Whether they are big or small, it’s important not to panic and know that there are steps you can take to avoid and resolve disagreements.

-Seek help and advice.
-If there is a conflict that really cannot be solved, or you feel you cannot talk to your group members, seek out your teacher or your universities support services for help and advice on how best to deal with the situation.
+- Seek help and advice: If there is a conflict that really cannot be solved, or you feel you cannot talk to your group members, seek out your teacher or your university’s support services for help and advice on how best to deal with the situation.